benjaminaltieri/bom-server/README.md

 The server must be running prior to executing the above script, and must be restarted prior to running the script again.

-Once loaded, the provided configuration of parts allows any number of operations to be performed including various filtered list requested and removal or updating of the BOM relationships on the server.
+Once the script has run, the constructed configuration of 'parts' in the server allows any number of operations to be performed including various filtered list requests, addition/removal of entries and/or updated to the BOM relationships.

+# API Documentation
+A full description of the RESTful API can be found in [docs/bom-server-api.md](docs/bom-server-api.md)